 Bad Breaker, Signs, Causes And Repair

-Circuit breaker plays an important role in the safety of our daily life because it protects electrical equipment and devices against short circuit and overload faults.
+Circuit breaker plays an important role in the safety of our daily life because it protects electrical equipment and devices against short circuits and overload faults.

 The normal life of a standard circuit breaker is up to forty years.
 However, sometimes faults occur and a breaker goes bad.